katieraby/northcoders-news-API/README.md

 ### Step 3 - Hosting

-Make sure your application and your database is hosted using heroku
+Make sure your application and your database is hosted using Heroku

 ### Step 4 - README

 Finally, you should write a README for this project (and remove this one).
 The README should be broken down like this: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2

-It should also include the link where your heroku app is hosted.
+It should also include the link where your Heroku app is hosted.

 ### Optional Extras